- Boxes

 This is equal to the normed space version of the characteristic function applied to the linear map \(x \mapsto \langle t, x \rangle \).

-The covariance bilinear form of a measure \(\mu \) with finite second moment is the continuous bilinear form \(C_\mu : F^* \times F^* \to \mathbb {R}\) with
+The covariance bilinear form of a measure \(\mu \) on \(F\) with finite second moment is the continuous bilinear form \(C_\mu : F^* \times F^* \to \mathbb {R}\) with

-The covariance matrix of a Gaussian measure \(\mu \) on \(E\) is the positive semidefinite matrix \(\Sigma _\mu \) with
+The covariance matrix of a finite measure \(\mu \) with finite second moment on a finite dimensional inner product space \(E\) is the positive semidefinite matrix \(\Sigma _\mu \) such that for \(u, v \in E\),

 For \(I = \{ t_1, \ldots , t_n\} \) a finite subset of \(\mathbb {R}_+\), let \(P^B_I\) be the multivariate Gaussian measure on \(\mathbb {R}^n\) with mean \(0\) and covariance matrix \(C_{ij} = \min (t_i, t_j)\) for \(1 \leq i,j \leq n\).
 We call the family of measures \(P^B_I\) the projective family of the Brownian motion.